princeton-ddss/tigerflow/docs/mkdocs/guides/task.md

 - `LocalAsyncTask`: Runs *asynchronous* operations on a login/head node
 - `SlurmTask`: Runs *parallel* operations across compute nodes via Slurm

+## Hello, Tasks!

-To define a task, subclass one of these types and implement the following methods:
+To define a task, subclass one of the above abstract types and implement the following methods:

 | Method     | Required  | Description                                                                             |
 |------------|:---------:|-----------------------------------------------------------------------------------------|